Here are some ways you can help Save the Buffalo River Forever!

 Here are a few reasons why:

 1. The Buffalo National River is the crown jewel of Arkansas and is a valuable tourism destination in the state contributing $54.9 million to the area in 2018.

-2. 86% of the watershed which feeds the Buffalo River lies outside of the National Park boundary and deserves robust protection by the state.
+2. The Buffalo National River makes up only 11% of the watershed which feeds it.
+89% of the watershed lies outside of the National Park boundary and deserves robust protection by the state.
 A medium to large CAFO produces approximately 2.5 million gallons of untreated raw swine sewage yearly.
 This liquid animal waste must be disposed of near the CAFO because transportation costs to distribute it out of the Buffalo National River watershed are cost prohibitive.

 3. The pasture soils in the watershed are too thin to accommodate this industrial level distribution of CAFO waste that contains far more nutrients than the vegetation could possibly use resulting in soil with legacy phosphorous that can continue to leach for years producing algal blooms.